meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 ### CTW Extensions
 The binary CTW can be extended to non-binary alphabets by replacing $P^{s0}P^{s1}$ by a product over all children of $s$ in the recursive formula (3).
 However the straightforward method of making direct predictions hasn't had much empirical success, especially with large alphabets.
 In practice, CTW is good at making binary predictions, although it can still have non-binary contexts.
 How can we convert binary predictions to general symbol predictions?

 The obvious way to do this is to first choose a binary code for the alphabet $\mathcal{A}$, then predict each bit.
 This is the idea behind a "decomposition tree," which is basically a binary search tree.
 The leaves of the tree are the elements of $\mathcal{A}$, and each internal node has a context tree (a tree of trees?) whose job is to predict whether a symbol is in the left or right subtree of the node.
 The probability of a symbol $a \in \mathcal{A}$ is then calculated as the product of the probabilities on the path from the root to the leaf $a$.
-For example, here is a possible decomposition tree for $\mathcal{A} = \text{\{b, a, n\}$.
+For example, here is a possible decomposition tree for $\mathcal{A} = \text{ \{b, a, n\}}$.

 <img src="https://meiji163.github.io/images/ctw.png" alt="ctw" width="450"/>